yanda-wang/TKE-PSD/README.md

 \[\[\['4239', '5119', '78551', '4589'\],\['3731', '8872', '3893'\],\['N02B', 'A01A', 'A02B', 'A06A', 'B05C', 'A12'\]\],
   \[\['7455', '45829', 'V1259', '2724'\],\['3571', '3961', '8872'\],\['N02B', 'A01A', 'A02B', 'A06A', 'A12A'\]\]\]

-Items in patient records are then assigned a identical code, so that the raw records are transformed into the following format, which would act as the input of TKE-PSD.
+Items in patient records are then assigned a identical code, so that the raw records are transformed into the following format, which would act as the input of TOKEPER.

 \[\[\[2, 3, 4, 5, 6, 7, 8, 9\], \[2, 3, 4\], \[2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17\]\],
   \[\[10, 11, 12, 9\], \[5, 6, 3\], \[2, 3, 4, 5, 7, 6, 8, 9, 10, 11, 12, 13, 15, 17, 18, 19, 20\]\]\]